SaravanaNani/Questions-repo/HR-QUestion.md

     and we used IRSA (IAM Roles for Service Accounts) to securely grant permissions to pods.

 ---

+    Whenever a developer pushes code to GitHub, a webhook automatically triggers the Jenkins pipeline.
+    Jenkins first checks out the latest source code and uses Maven to compile the application and execute unit test cases.
+    After a successful build, SonarQube performs static code analysis to identify code quality issues and vulnerabilities.
+    Once the quality gate passes, Jenkins packages the application and uploads the artifact to Nexus, which acts as a centralized artifact repository
+    .
+After manual approval from the release team, Jenkins downloads the same artifact from Nexus and deploys it to the target EC2 server.
+    Finally, the application service is restarted and the deployment is verified."

+---
 ### What are your strengths and weaknesses?

     ✅ Strengths (Simple & Strong):